LonlyStack/LonlyPan.github.io/README.md

-# jekyll-theme-EasyBook

-Another Jekyll Blog Theme "EasyBook"
+# Fork from Another Jekyll Blog Theme "EasyBook"

 Start blogging with a simple but powerful theme.